iamrupambiswas/100DaysOfCode/README.md

 - Compared the time complexities of these algorithms and analyzed their performance on small datasets
 - Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day19)

+### Day 20 – Two Pointers Technique
+Today, I focused on the **Two Pointers** technique, which significantly enhanced my problem-solving skills:
+- Implemented **Two Sum**: Efficiently found two numbers in an array that add up to a specific target.
+- Practiced **Reverse Array**: Learned in-place modifications by swapping elements from both ends of the array.
+- Worked on **Remove Duplicates**: Removed duplicates from a sorted array in place, focusing on data integrity and space optimization.
+- Merged **Sorted Arrays**: Combined two sorted arrays into one using the two-pointer approach.
+- Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day20)

 ## Daily Log